Alberto Santos-Dumont

-Santos-Dumont is a national hero in Brazil, where it is popularly held that he preceded the Wright brothers in demonstrating a practical aeroplane; numerous roads, plazas, schools, monuments, and airports there are dedicated to him, and his name is inscribed on the Tancredo Neves Pantheon of the Fatherland and Freedom.
+Santos-Dumont is a national hero in Brazil, where it is popularly held that he preceded the Wright brothers in demonstrating a practical aeroplane.
+Numerous roads, plazas, schools, monuments, and airports there are dedicated to him, and his name is inscribed on the Tancredo Neves Pantheon of the Fatherland and Freedom.

 He was a member of the Brazilian Academy of Letters from 1931 until his suicide in 1932.

 Childhood

 Alberto Santos-Dumont was the sixth child of Henrique Dumont, an engineer who graduated from the Central School of Arts and Manufactures in Paris, and Francisca de Paula Santos.
 The couple had eight children, three sons and five daughters: Henrique dos Santos-Dumont, Maria Rosalina Dumont Vilares, Virgínia Dumont Vilares, Luís dos Santos Dumont, Gabriela, Alberto Santos-Dumont, Sofia, and Francisca.
 In 1873, the family moved to the small town of Cabangu, in the municipality of João Aires, for Henrique Dumont to work on the construction of the D. Pedro II railroad.
 The construction work finished when Alberto was 6, and the family moved to São Paulo.
 Here he began to show signs of his aeronautical interest; according to his parents, at the age of one he used to puncture rubber balloons to see what was inside.
 He was baptised in Valença at the Matriz de Santa Teresa on 20 February 1877, by Teodoro Teotônio da Silva Carolina.

 In 1879, the Dumonts sold their farm in Valença, Rio de Janeiro, and settled in Sítio do Cascavel, in Ribeirão Preto, where they bought the Arindeúva Farm, of José Bento Junqueira, producing 1200 bushels.
 Until he was 10, he was taught by his older sister, Virginia.
 From 10 to 12 years old he studied at Colégio Culto à Ciência.
-He then attended Colégio Kopke in São Paulo, Colégio Morton, and Colégio Menezes Vieira in Rio de Janeiro, and later at the School of Engineering from Minas, without finishing the course.
+He then attended Colégio Kopke in São Paulo, Colégio Morton, and Colégio Menezes Vieira in Rio de Janeiro, and later the School of Engineering from Minas, without finishing the course.
 He was not considered an outstanding student, studying only what interested him, and extending his studies independently in his father's library.
 By this time he already displayed the refined manners that would later become part of his image in France, and an introverted personality.
 He saw his first human flight in São Paulo at the age of 15, in 1888, when the aeronaut Stanley Spencer ascended in a spherical balloon and parachuted down.
 After a family trip to Paris in 1891, he became interested in mechanics, especially the internal combustion engine.
 From then on, he never stopped searching for alternatives, receiving from the City Council of Ribeirão Preto, according to Law no. 100, of 4 November 1903, a million réis subsidy to continue his researches that, three years later, resulted in the creation of his aeroplane.
 A newspaper of the time stated that Santos-Dumont would only accept if "...that amount was intended for an aircraft contest prize."